-Australia has some of the busiest airports and strctest border controls of any airports in the region.
-Booking a Meet and Assist Service will make passing through the airport quicker and easier.
-Our local greeters help reduce the lines and make for a quick arrival, a smooth departure, or a successful connection.
+Australia has some of the busiest airports and strictest border controls of any airports in the region.
+Booking Sydney Airport Assistance Services will make passing through Kingsford Smith quicker and easier.

-Fast Track’s service in Australian Airports adds a first class feel, usually reserved for VIPs and celebrities.
-It will include an airside greeting at the airbridge, and fast-tracking help through border controls.
-Our reservation team & booking system will help you book the exact service you need.
+Fast Track’s Meet and Assist service is available in most Australian Airports and adds a first class feel, usually reserved for VIPs.
+It includes an airside greeting, luggage help and fast-tracking through border controls.
+Our reservation team can help you book the exact service you need.

-On arrival IFast Track’s greeters will meet you near the air bridge.
+On arrival Sydney Airport Assistance greeters will meet you near the air bridge.
 They will assist you through border controls, and escort you to the baggage and customs area.
 They will help find your driver, or if you booked a connection, check in for your next flight.

 On departure, they will contact your driver, will assist you through check-in and immigration, and will take you to your airline lounge or the boarding gate.

-For connections, the greeter will meet you near the air bridge and will guide and escort you through the arrival, departure and transfer processes needed for your connection, right through to your airline lounge or the gate.
+For connections, the the Fast Track greeter will meet you near the air bridge and will guide and escort you through the arrival, departure and transfer processes needed for your connection, right through to your airline lounge or the gate.

 In Australia we serve the airports of Sydney, Melbourne, Brisbane, Darwin, Canberra, Cairns, Hobart, Gold Coast and Perth.
 We offer travelers VIP meet & greet concierge assistance in each of those airports’ international and domestic terminals.